JeremyBYU/polylidar-realsense/README.md

 Here are the generated videos in their entirety: [basement video](https://drive.google.com/file/d/1nmJEqWAchZxdVYrKxWLh5OsbA0dk7WmF/view?usp=sharing), [main floor video](https://drive.google.com/file/d/1l4yuMLjyRt7Hzkp0V8bhcblg_bVHj4NW/view?usp=sharing)

+## Helpful Notes

+Here is an issue that discussed some ways to help improve polygon extraciton: [Issue](https://github.com/JeremyBYU/polylidar-realsense/issues/4)

 ## Disclaimers

 The Intel D435 is very noisy with dense point clouds.
 The only way to make it usable for `Polylidar3D` (as it is currently implemented) is to use heavy filtering, including temporal filtering.
 Also the points are downsampled in order to: